muiux/SmartFluent/README.md

 - **Admin Panel:** [http://172.86.112.235:5173](http://172.86.112.235:5173)

 This setup allows for easy testing and provides a clear way to monitor website traffic and anomalies.

+Here is the URL for the codebase walkthrough video: https://jmp.sh/RGFYFCge.